rv20197/COVID-19-Analysis-and-Prediction-Using-AI/README.md

 ****************************************************************************************************************************************
 ***It's a small attempt to utilize the technology for the sake of humanity by predicting the figures roughly so that we can do the needful to counter the situation.***

-***You can predict for any number of days and view predictions for any country that you selected from the given list***
+***You can predict for any number of days and view predictions for any country that you selected from the given list.***
 ****************************************************************************************************************************************

 ****************************************************************************************************************************************